maxxyh/forty-jekyll-theme/portfolio.md

 				<header class="major">
 					<h3>Hack For Good 2021 (1st Runners-Up)</h3>
 				</header>
-				<p>1st Runners-up for Hack For Good, a student-run virtual hackathon which seeks to inspire students to learn and use technology for social causes.
-The innovation challenge poses real problem statements provided by NPOs in Singapore. </p>
+				<p>Hack For Good is a hackathon which seeks to inspire students to learn and use technology for social causes.
+The innovation challenge poses real problem statements provided by NPOs in Singapore. <br />
-				<p>Our solution, The Social Census, is a simple, fun-to-use question-and-answer platform that provokes thought and discussion about social issues involving diversity in Singapore, by illuminating the differences in our views and experiences. </p>
+				Our solution, <b>The Social Census</b> is a simple, fun-to-use question-and-answer platform that provokes thought and discussion about social issues involving diversity in Singapore, by illuminating the differences in our views and experiences. </p>
+				<p><b>Areas of Growth</b>: Pitching (Visual and Verbal), Visual Prototyping (Figma), Market Research.</p>
 				<ul class="actions">
 					<li><a href="hackForGood.html" class="button">Learn more</a></li>
 				</ul>